vedantrechwad/CarnetLM/README.md

 - **Local Privacy**: Uploaded PDFs, vector databases, SQLite metadata, and text memories are stored in the git-ignored `data/` directory.
 No telemetry or cloud storage.
 A fresh clone starts with an empty environment.
 - **Multi-Notebook Vaults**: Keep projects, courses, or research themes in separate workspaces.
 Notebooks can be password-protected (verified client-side) to lock sensitive files.
 - **Multi-Format Source Ingestion**:
-  - Documents — local PDF, TXT, and Markdown files.
+  - Documents: local PDF, TXT, and Markdown files.
-  - OCR — text extraction from uploaded images.
+  - OCR: text extraction from uploaded images.
-  - Web scraping — article extraction from a URL.
+  - Web scraping: article extraction from a URL.
-  - YouTube transcripts — pulled directly from video links.
+  - YouTube transcripts: pulled directly from video links.
-  - Clipboard — paste text in as a source.
+  - Clipboard: paste text in as a source.
 - **Grounded RAG Q&A with Citations**: Ask questions in plain language and get streaming answers grounded in your sources, with citations pointing back to specific paragraphs and pages.
 - **Flashcard Study Decks**:
   - Auto-generate flashcards from a notebook using AI.
   - Drag-and-drop card ordering in a Keep-style grid.
-  - Leitner spaced repetition — grade reviews to move cards through boxes 1 to 5.
+  - Leitner spaced repetition: grade reviews to move cards through boxes 1 to 5.
   - Sidebar showing study progress, with an option to reset counts.
 - **Integrated Editor with AI Assist**: Write synthesis documents in an editor workspace, with AI help to fix grammar, simplify sentences, expand paragraphs, write definitions, or rewrite text.
 - **Local Text-to-Speech**: Reads syntheses and chat answers aloud using a local Orpheus TTS integration (health-checked).